lilblupig/my-app/README.md

 * [node.js](https://nodejs.org/en/) is required to work with React in a local IDE.
 * [Git](https://git-scm.com/)/[GitHub](https://github.com/) were used for version control and repository storage.
 * [Atom](https://atom.io/) was the IDE used to write the project.
-* [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) and the [React extension](https://chrome.google.com/webstore/detail/react-developer-tools) were used for bug fixing.
+* [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) and the [React extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) were used for bug fixing.

 ### **Other Resources**
 * [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used to set up the repository.

 ## Deployment
-The website was created using [GitPod](https://www.gitpod.io/).
-Version control was undertaken by committing to [Git](https://git-scm.com/) and pushing to [GitHub](https://github.com/) using the functions within GitPod.
+The website was created using [Atom](https://atom.io/).
+Version control was undertaken by committing to [Git](https://git-scm.com/) and pushing to [GitHub](https://github.com/) using the functions within Atom.

 ### **Deployment of the Page**
 1. In the IDE, ensure the tree is clean, and all required items have been committed and pushed to the repository in GitHub.